-Affenpinscher Dog: Characteristics, Origin & Lifespan
+Affenpinscher Dog: Origin, Characteristics, Lifespan

 Affenpinscher dog is a terrier-like toy Pinscher breed of dog.
 It is also known by some other names such as Monkey Terrier, Monkey dog, Affen or Affie.
 It is a charming little dog which is generally quiet, but can exhibit terrier spark and fire when excited.